 To their credit, Teamviewer is working to add new features to the software that should beef up its security.
 But the new features only affect TeamViewer accounts.
 If you don’t have a TeamViewer account, you won’t see any benefit.

-WARNING: if there's only one site or service where you use a strong password, let it be your TeamViewer account.
+Meanwhile, we’re wondering whether it might be helpful if TeamViewer showed a large red warning when setting up an account, like this: WARNING: if there's only one site or service where you use a strong password, let it be your TeamViewer account.
 Because if someone gets access to your TeamViewer account, they will also have full access to all of the computers you access through your account.

 The people who make Vivaldi were happy enough with a recent developer snapshot of the browser to release it as version 1.2.